shymonk/django-datatable/README.md

 ## Overview

-Django-datatable is a simple Django app to origanize data in tabular form and based on [datatable](http://datatables.net) and [bootstrap](http://getbootstrap.com/).
+django-datatable is a simple Django app to origanize data in tabular form and based on [datatable](http://datatables.net) and [bootstrap](http://getbootstrap.com/).

 It is worth mention that design of this project makes reference to [django-table2](https://github.com/bradleyayers/django-tables2)